 This tension is felt by tech companies, too - the last ten years have witnessed the rapid growth of technology corporations, now the richest and most influential in the world.
 But while their products and services are desired and help people access more and more varied services, their practices have come under increased scrutiny by governments and citizens alike, and there is widespread demand for more state regulation.

-surge in technophilia resembles a new form of control, both personal and from the state 37
+44 To many in the west, China's surge in technophilia resembles a new form of control, both personal and from the state 39